hermanpetrov/Keyword_search/README.md

 Tallinn University 2022

 Estonian Keywords Search is a python interpreter  tool which allows users to find keywords from estonian texts.
-The tool has an included reference corpus made by the Institute of the Estonian language and a lemmatizer tool to lemmatize bothe user provided reference or focus corpa.
+The tool has an included reference corpus [(Estonian National Corpus 2021)](https://doi.org/10.15155/3-00-0000-0000-0000-08D1FL) made by the Institute of the Estonian language and a lemmatizer  to lemmatize both user provided reference or focus corpa.

 The tool utilizes four different statistical methods for keyword calculation:
 Log-likelihood